Infinite-Impact-Insights/kig.re/_posts/2017-02-19-feeding-frenzy-with-simple-feed--activity-feed-ruby-gem.md

 The software is distributed under the [MIT License](http://opensource.org/licenses/MIT) and is available today.
 It's written in [ruby](https://www.ruby-lang.org/en/) and does not depend on [Ruby on Rails](http://rubyonrails.org).
 Therefore it can power applications running on Rack, Sinatra and using alternative web frameworks.
 Having said that, at Simbi we are using it with Rails, and I may release a small Rails adapter for SimpleFeed in the future.

-It's short-list of features is:
+The short-list of its features is:

  * You can define any number of feeds per Ruby VM
  * SimpleFeed stores pure strings associated with a floating point number (typically – time), and so does not assume any particular format of the data